 - Getting outside

 - Help staff set up an ergonomic home office

 Musculoskeletal issues sometimes take time to develop.
 That's why it's vital to ensure your staff have an ergonomic home office, with products that really work for their situation.
 It's advisable to book a DSE assessment to establish the needs of each employee and avoid wasting money on equipment that isn't right for them.

 With a few observations and questions, our trained assessors can offer posture and positioning adjustments and give product recommendations that are tailor-made for the individual.

 - Choose the right products for homeworking

-Not everyone will have the luxury of a dedicated home office.
+Not everyone will have the luxury of a dedicated home office with ergonomic chairs and desks.
 In cases where space is limited, a full workstation may not be feasible.
 Products for hybrid workers who regularly switch between homeworking and the office should ideally be:

 - Portable - lightweight, compact and easy to slip into a laptop bag.

 - Easy to set up - no complicated wire configurations, or software to install.